second-state/opencvmini-example/README.md

 cmake --install . # might need `sudo`
 ```

-Then in this repository runs
+Then run this repository by the command:

 ```shell
 make